klmnden/azure-docs.tr-tr/articles/machine-learning/preview/data-prep-appendix7-sample-transform-data-flow-python.md

 ## <a name="transform-data-flow"></a>Veri akışı dönüştürme
 ### <a name="fill-down"></a>Aşağı Doldur

 Aşağı Doldur iki dönüşümler gerektirir.
-Aşağıdakine benzer veri varsayılır:
+Aşağıdaki tabloda gibi görünüyor veri varsayılır:

 |Durum         |Şehir       |
 |--------------|-----------|